PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Two1.md

 # Chapter Two

 Kim held the tether of the cow and Tom waved Jack farewell.
 Jack was keen to depart after the transaction.
 He left quickly siting mis-matched excuses.
 Tom wished Jack had been more social instead of hurrying off.
-Despite now owning a cow she felt disatisfied; it was all over so quickly.
+Despite now owning a cow she felt dissatisfied; was that it?

 Tom scanned the village hoping to see something that would cascade her excitement.
-The sun was lower in the sky and the crowds had thinned as the day retired.
-With the purpose for her journey here spent there was nothing left to justify staying.
+The sun was lower in the sky and the crowds had thinned, the day retiring.
+With the purpose for her journey spent, there was nothing left to justify staying.

 “We'd better head back.” suggested Kim.

 Tom was not ready for this.
-With a reflex of desparation she found an excuse: “The trail will be dark.
+With a reflex from desperation she found an excuse: “The trail will be dark.
 Shouldn't we wait till first light tomorrow?”

-Kim looked to the cow, who was even less inclined to hurry than Tom.
+Kim looked to the cow, who was even less keen to hurry than Tom.
 He sighed and did not instantly disagree.
-Kim's face suddenly expressed hope: “Why don't you make your boots 'go fast'?” he countered.
+Tom could see from Kim's face he was drawing hope from somewhere: “Why don't you make your boots 'go fast'?” he countered.

+At this exact time another traveler was walking past.
+Tom saw him, a well dressed handsome young man

 @}}>-----      --------{---(@